paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-030-operation-and-maintenance-of-capitol-complex.md

 Pub.
 L. 102–392, title II, § 201, Oct.
 6, 1992, 106 Stat.
 1716, as amended by Pub.
 L. 104–53, title II, § 201(a), Nov.
 19, 1995, 109 Stat.
 529; Pub.
 L. 106–554, § 1(a)(2) [title III, § 312], Dec.
 21, 2000, 114 Stat.
 2763, 2763A–120; Pub.
 L. 107–68, title I, § 135, Nov.
 12, 2001, 115 Stat.
 583, provided that: “(a) Pursuant to section 307E of the Legislative Branch Appropriations Act, 1989 ([40 U.S.C.
 216c](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section216c&num=0&edition=prelim)) [now [2 U.S.C.
 2146](./chapter-030-operation-and-maintenance-of-capitol-complex.md#section-2146)], not more than $16,500,000 shall be accepted and not more than $16,500,000 of the amounts accepted shall be available for obligation by the Architect of the Capitol for constructing, equipping, and maintaining the National Garden. “(b) The Architect of the Capitol is authorized to solicit, receive, accept, and hold amounts under section 307E(a)(2) of the Legislative Branch Appropriations Act, 1989 ([40 U.S.C.
 216c(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section216c/a/2&num=0&edition=prelim)) [now [2 U.S.C.
 2146(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section2146/a/2&num=0&edition=prelim)] in excess of the $16,500,000 authorized under subsection (a), but such amounts (and any interest thereon) shall not be expended by the Architect without approval in appropriation Acts as required under section 307E(b)(3) of such Act ([40 U.S.C.
 216c(b)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section216c/b/3&num=0&edition=prelim)) [now [2 U.S.C.
 2146(b)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section2146/b/3&num=0&edition=prelim)].”

 #### Renovation of Conservatory of Botanic Garden
 Pub.
 L. 102–229, title II, § 209(b), Dec.
 12, 1991, 105 Stat.
-1717, provided that: “Pursuant to section 307E of the Legislative Branch Appropriations Act, 1989 [[2 U.S.C.
-2146](./chapter-030-operation-and-maintenance-of-capitol-complex.md#section-2146)], not more than $2,000,000 shall be accepted and not more than $2,000,000 of the amounts accepted shall be available for obligation by the Architect for preparation of working drawings, specifications, and cost estimates for renovation of the Conservatory of the Botanic Garden.”
+1717, provided that under [section 2146 of this title](./chapter-030-operation-and-maintenance-of-capitol-complex.md#section-2146), not more than $2,000,000 could be accepted or available for obligation by the Architect for certain preparations for renovation of the Conservatory of the Botanic Garden.

 <a id="section-2147"></a>